Flamez06/To-do-app/README.md

-# to-do-app
+# To-do-app
- A to do app made in react js
+ To do app made in react js